bcaccinolo/blockchain/javascript/README.md

        add the block to the existing blockchain
 - DONE add /isBlockChainValid
 - DONE add the /addPeer using the P2P lib

--> add the /listPeers
+- DONE add the /listPeers
+- DONE in p2p.js. store the correct url info about the peers.
+We don't get all the data on the Server side.

-- look at the consensus problem
+-> look at the consensus problem

 - the p2p.js has been updated to it should be ported back to the p2pchat repo.